 New Marvel Strategy Game Rumored To Be In The Works At XCOM Creator Firaxis

-While last year’s first crack at delivering an interactive experience featuring some of the world’s most iconic superheroes hasn’t captured the level of attention or critical acclaim perhaps hoped, Marvel’s Avengers apparently hasn’t deterred the company from moving forward with other initiatives.
-According to a thread posted by swine_flu_greg over on Reddit, 2K subsidiary Firaxis Games is currently working on a strategy-based title set in the Marvel universe.
+While last year’s first crack at delivering an interactive experience featuring some of the world’s most iconic superheroes hasn’t captured the level of attention or critical acclaim perhaps hoped for, Marvel’s Avengers apparently hasn’t deterred the company from moving forward with other initiatives.
+Indeed, according to a thread posted by swine_flu_greg over on Reddit, 2K subsidiary Firaxis Games is currently working on a strategy-based title set in the Marvel universe.

 -